-- c.
-Develop and approve a Strategic Plan for the Authority every four years, including developing and evaluating performance targets annually of the Executive Director and Executive Team. - d.
-Fix the compensation of all Officers and employees of the Authority by resolution, excluding the Board of Trustees. - e.
-Fulfill all other powers and duties defined in Utah's Public Transit District Act and Board Policies. - 2.
-The Local Advisory Council (the "Council") is an advisory body to the Board of Trustees.
-The Local Advisory Council will meet at least quarterly with and consult with the Board of Trustees and advise them regarding the operation and management of the public transit district.
+- b.
+Appoint and hire other officers, assistants, or deputies the Board considers necessary, including the offices of Board Governance, Internal Audit and Government Relations. - c.
+Annually develop and evaluate performance targets of the Executive Director and any other officers or staff appointed by the Board. - d.
+Approve a Strategic Plan for the Authority every four years. - e.
+Set the compensation of all Officers and employees of the Authority by resolution, excluding the Board of Trustees. - f.
+Fulfill all other powers and duties defined in Utah's Public Transit District Act, Authority Bylaws and Board Policies. - 2.
+The Local Advisory Council is an advisory body to Authority.
+The Local Advisory Council will meet at least quarterly with and consult with the Board of Trustees and Executive Director and advise them regarding the operation and management of the public transit district.
 The Local Advisory Council will: - a.
-Consult with or review, approve and recommend items required in Utah's Public Transit District Act and Board Policies. - Statutorily required consultation from the Council to the Board will be done in a public meeting as defined in OPMA for the purpose of sharing information and providing comment prior to a decision or action of the Board. - ii.
-The Council's review, approval, and recommendation to the Board will be made by resolution of the Council in a public meeting as defined in OPMA.
-The Board will be advised of the Council's resolution prior to the Board's final decision and action. - b.
+Consult with or review items required in Utah's Public Transit District Act and Board Policies. - Statutorily required consultation or review from the Local Advisory Council to the Board or Executive Director will be done in an OPMA compliant public meeting for the purpose of sharing information and providing comment prior to a decision or action of the Board or Executive Director. - b.
 Set the compensation packages of the Board of Trustees by resolution. - c.
-Fulfill all other powers and duties defined in Utah's Public Transit District Act and Board Policies. - 3.
+Fulfill all other powers and duties defined in Utah's Public Transit District Act Authority Bylaws, and Board Policies. - 3.
 The Executive Director is the highest-ranking administrative leader of the Authority.
 The Executive Director will serve at the pleasure of the Board of Trustees and be a full-time Officer of the Authority.
-In consultation with the Board of Trustees, the Executive Director is responsible for the day-to-day administration of the Authority's business affairs, including the appointment of the Authority's Executive Team and employees (excluding Officers and staff defined in paragraph III(C)(1) above). - a.
-Consultation between the Board of Trustees and Executive Director means reports by the Executive Director at public Board meetings as described in paragraph III(A) above, administrative meetings as described in paragraph III(B) above and communicating other reasonable information necessary for the

-Board of Trustees to execute their powers and duties as defined under Utah's Public Transit District Act.
+The Executive Director is responsible for the day-to-day administration of the Authority's business affairs, including the appointment of the Treasurer and Comptroller as Officers of the Authority, the Authority's Executive Team, and employees (excluding Officers and staff defined in paragraph III.C.1. above). - a.
+Consultation between the Board of Trustees and Executive Director means reports by the Executive Director at public Board meetings as described in paragraph III.A. above, administrative meetings as described in paragraph III.B. above and communicating other reasonable information necessary for the Board of Trustees to execute their powers and duties as defined under Utah's Public Transit District Act.